rick-heig/eNVMe/doc/platform.md

 make: *** [Makefile:24: default] Error 2
 ```

+For more info about the firmware see [firmware/README.md](../firmware/README.md).

 ## Launching the eNVMe

 ```shell
 sudo ./nvme-epf --model "Trust me 980 pro" --loop /dev/... start
 ```

-## Recompile and update the kernel
+## (Dev) Recompiling and updating the kernel

+If you want to do some kernel hacking you can edit the kernel source in `work/linux`.

-in `work/buildroot` (you must already have built it once and setup everything) :
+You can rebuild the kernel in `work/buildroot` (you must already have built it once and setup everything) run :

 ```shell
 make linux-rebuild all
 ```

-The kernel itself will be `output/images/Image`.
+The kernel itself will be `output/images/Image`, and the modules in `output/build/linux-custom`.

 Update it on the SD card :